-Three types of Arabic words in Farsi (and the third one is easier)
+Three types of Arabic words in Persian (and the third one is easier)

-There are three main kinds of Arabic words in Farsi.
+There are three main kinds of Arabic words in Persian.
 They’re all interrelated.

-The first kind of Arabic words in Farsi is the noun.
+The first kind of Arabic words in Persian is the noun.
 These are often in more abstract concepts, like honest or truth.

-A few examples of Arabic nouns in Farsi are:
+A few examples of Arabic nouns in Persian are: